auddax/chistoelib/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add your Google Calendar API as the following environment variable to your .env file

 `REACT_APP_API_KEY`